sunil-varma/sunil-varma/README.md

 - 👋 Hi, I’m @sunil-varma
-- 👀 I’m an Engineer from CS background interested in Computer Networks, Problem Solving and Cyber Security
+- 👀 I’m an Engineer from CS background interested in Computer Networks and Problem Solving
 - 🌱 A full-stack dev currently working mainly in the front-end space
+- Familiar with C, C++, Python, Javascript, SQL and MERN with basic knowledge of Java
+- Worked with Docker for personal deployment of Open Source tools.

 <!---
 sunil-varma/sunil-varma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.